How to Use Laptop in Bed Without Overheating?

 Buying a laptop stand can do wonders in your favor for such problems.
 Also, a laptop stand will help you to adjust the laptop at a position so that your neck doesn’t get sore or strain.

 According to a study, you should never keep a laptop on your thighs directly.
 Always keep something in between.
 The most favorable position to use a laptop in bed is to lay straight and stretch your knees in raising manner, place the laptop and enjoy the working.
+Using a laptop stand also make the laptop look cool.

 It will not only keep your wrists in a natural position but also reduces the distance, you have to bend your neck.
 You can place a pillow behind your head and shoulders too to get more comfortable if required.